100 Notable alumni of

 -

 Joe Sacco is a Maltese-American cartoonist and journalist.
 He is credited as the first artist to practice rigorous, investigative journalism using the comics form, also referred to as comics journalism.
-His groundbreaking work documenting Palestinian life in the Occupied Territories was awarded the National Book Award in 1996 and was compiled in the graphic narrative Palestine (2001).
+His work documenting Palestinian life in Gaza and the West Bank was awarded the National Book Award in 1996 and was compiled in the graphic narrative Palestine (2001).
 His other notable monographs include Footnotes in Gaza (2009) which won a Ridenhour Book Prize.
 Other notable works include Safe Area Goražde (2000) and The Fixer (2003) on the Bosnian War.
 In 2020, Sacco released Paying the Land, published by Henry Holt and Company.

 -